 When you turn on the camera two lights flash and one will stay lit depending on whether the camera is in photo mode or video mode.
 You can switch between these two modes manually by quickly pressing the power button (holding down will switch it off).

 The camera is very light but doesn’t feel cheap.
 The materials are of reasonable high quality and could probably survive the lightest of falls and bumps.
-The lenses are smaller than on most 360 cameras so these is less change of them getting scratched, however they are still very fragile.
+The lenses are smaller than on most 360 cameras so these is less change of them getting scratched, however they are still very fragile.back to menu ↑

 Mi Sphere 360 Video Quality

-The Mi Sphere can shoot 3.5K 360 video.
-Until now I thought the minimum for excellent quality 360 video was 4K, however the Mi Sphere has called into question this assumption.
+When it was first released, the Mi Sphere was limited to 3.5K resolution, however in early 2018 the camera received a software update that upgraded this to 4K.
 I’ve tested the Mi Sphere in several locations and lighting conditions and have found hat it performs exceptionally well as a 360 video camera relative to its price.

-The clarity of the video is barely effected by the lower resolution and any impact is offset by the excellent dynamic range and accurate stitching.
+Video shot with the Mi Sphere often features excellent dynamic range and accurate stitching.
 Movement is smooth and light balance is handled well.
 Yes, the image will look slightly blurred if viewed on a large screen or VR headset, but this can be said of anything below 6K resolution.

 The Samsung Gear 360 can shoot at a resolution of 4K, yet the Mi Sphere beat it in every test I did.
 One reason for this could be that the Mi Sphere can shoot at 30fps, however I believe the main reason is that Xiaomi has fitted the Mi Sphere with superior lens technology.
 It just goes to show that resolution isn’t everything and that you should always check the final results before making judgements.